-A key limitation of the fish capture provisioning valuation methodology is that landed weight net profits were multiplied by live weight fish capture.
+A notable limitation of the fish capture provisioning valuation methodology is that landed weight net profits were multiplied by live weight fish capture.
 Based on Marine Management Organisation data on live and landed weights of UK vessel landings into the UK, aggregate landed weight is around 7% less than live weight.

 Net profit per tonne was not available for all fish species so not all the physical flow is valued.
-Based on available net profit per tonne annual data, 95% of fish provisioning (live tonnes) was valued in 2015.
-In 2016, 92% of fish provisioning was valued.
+Based on available net profit per tonne annual data, 85% of fish provisioning (live tonnes) was valued in 2018.